slcs-jsc/mptrac/README.md

     make [-j8]

-The argument "-j" is optional.
+The argument `-j` is optional.
 It can be used to specify number of parallel threads used to speed up compilation.

 After compilation, the MPTRAC binaries are located in the mptrac/src/ directory.

 By default, the binaries will be linked statically, i.e., they can be copied and run on other machines.
 However, sometimes static compilations causes problems, in particular in combination with MPI and OpenACC, as static versions of some libraries might be missing.
-In this case, remove the '-static' flag from the CFLAGS in the Makefile and compile again.
+In this case, remove the `-static` flag from the CFLAGS in the Makefile and compile again.
 To run dynamically linked binaries, the LD_LIBRARY_PATH needs to be set to include the mptrac/libs/build/lib directory.

 By default we use rather strict compiler warnings to catch problems.
 All warning messages will be turned into errors and no binaries will be produced.
-This behavior is enforced by the flag '-Werror'.
+This behavior is enforced by the flag `-Werror`.
 It should not be removed from the Makefile, unless you know what you are doing.

 ### Run the example